 \subsection{Differences between LWS and Existing Approaches}

 Most existing approaches only focus on workload specification extraction and the replay of original workloads.
-WESSBAS \citep{vogele2018wessbas} which extracts the relation model from HTTP request logs, generates the workload intensity based on LIMBO \citep{v2014modeling} and uses a domain-specific language (DSL) to specify workload models is a classic example and similar to our approach.
-Compared with these approaches, LWS has a fundamentally different goal of reproducing, transferring, and controlling operation scenarios for generating high-quality datasets with rich scenarios for AIOps tasks rather than mere performance testing.
+WESSBAS \citep{vogele2018wessbas} which extracts the relational model from HTTP request logs, generates the workload intensity based on LIMBO \citep{v2014modeling} and uses a domain-specific language (DSL) to specify workload models is a classic example and similar to our approach.
+Compared with these approaches, LWS has a fundamentally different goal of reproducing, transferring, and intervening workload scenarios for generating high-quality AIOps datasets with diverse scenarios rather than mere performance testing.
 Therefore, LWS focuses on quick, extensible, and intervenable workload generation instead of the peak or average workloads commonly used in WESSBAS and other approaches.
 As introduced in Section \ref{sec:lws framework}, LWS refers to the automatic GaA extraction process of WESSBAS in user behavior abstraction but abstracts the user behavior by a more general method and Hierarchical clustering.
 Moreover, LWS explores different strategies of workload intensity modeling and combines them for workload simulation which can be intervened effectively for quick, extensible, and intervenable workload generation.
-Besides, some other approaches \citep{herbst2014self,fei2020elastic,erradi2019web,schulz2021context,feng2022fast} attempt to forecast future workloads based on time series forecasting and workload specification.
-Different from these approaches, LWS provides the e2e framework for workload simulation rather than specific forecasts or analysis for concrete systems.
+Besides, some other approaches \citep{herbst2014self,erradi2019web,fei2020elastic,schulz2021context,feng2022fast} attempt to forecast future workloads based on time series forecasting and workload specification.
+Different from these approaches, LWS provides an e2e framework for workload simulation rather than specific forecasts for concrete systems.